This page contains information that we would like you to be aware of before you come to the Center to participate in an MRI experiment.

 - Avoid wearing metal jewelry and clothing with metal – zippers are fine, but chains and bras with underwire are not.

 - On the day of the scan, if you wear glasses (or contacts), you will probably need to remove them during the actual scan.
 MR compatible glasses will be provided for you to wear instead.

+You will be asked to fill the MRI Screening Form, so we can check if it is safe for you to be in the MRI scanner.
 If you have questions about participating in the study, please do not hesitate to contact directly the researcher responsible for the study in which you are participating.